 All religious traditions are built off of three core aspects: doxa, praxis, and pathos.
 These principles cannot be divorced from one another, and each of them is necessary as the foundations of a proper religion and the achievement of spiritual fulfillment.
 This article will primarily deal with their understandings in the context of polytheism and Platonism.

-Doxa (meaning “belief” or “doctrine”) surrounds sincere belief in the reality and agency of the Gods, the necessity of ritual sacrifice because the Gods, as Gods, are worthy of ritual observance and devotion.
+Doxa (meaning “belief” or “doctrine”) surrounds sincere belief in the reality and agency of the Gods, as well as the necessity of ritual sacrifice because the Gods, as Gods, are worthy of ritual observance and devotion.
 It is the foundational understanding that worship of the divine is meaningful, and is tied to praxis, which is discussed later.
 The point of ritual practice is so we can engage in do ut des, the establishment of a personal relation with a God.
 If sacrifice is divorced from do ut des, then it is a pointless action.
-If one was convinced that the Gods were indifferent, uncaring or outright did not exist, then why bother engaging in ritual practice when your acts would be senseless and aimless?
+If one was convinced that the Gods were indifferent, uncaring, had no agency or outright did not exist, then why bother engaging in ritual practice when your acts would be accomplishing nothing?
 Instead, we provide offerings to the Gods because of doxa.
 We believe in them, believe that they concern themselves with the things of this world, and believe in do ut des.

 It is important to note that there doesn’t exist one “single doctrine” which acts as the sole bridge to the truth.
 Instead, there exist many paths to the One truth of the divine, as evident by the wide variety of religions, spiritual paths and divine experiences found throughout the world across all cultures.